digitalyoshixi/zettelkasten/content/Network/Protected Extensible Authentication Protocol.md

   - PEAP
 ---
 A revision of [[Extensible Authentication Protocol|EAP]] standard that encapsulates EAP traffic through a secure [[Tunnel]].
-Easier to use than [[Extensible Authentication Protocol TLS]], but less secure
+Easier to use than [[Extensible Authentication Protocol TLS|EAP TLS]], but less secure